- Open Access

-Leverett et al. commented on the Environmental quality standard (EQS) for diclofenac derived under the European Water Framework Directive [Leverett et al. (2021) Environ Sci Eur 33: 133 https://doi.org/10.1186/s12302-021-00574-z].
-They postulated that the derivation of the EQS value for diclofenac is not conducted according to the EQS Technical Guidance, but rather using data of poor reliability and relevance.
-Consequently, the authors suggested using their alternative derived value instead.
+Leverett et al. commented on the Environmental quality standard (EQS) for diclofenac derived under the European Water Framework Directive (Leverett et al. Environ Sci Eur 33: 133, 2021 https://doi.org/10.1186/s12302-021-00574-z).
+They postulated that the derived EQS value for diclofenac is not conducted according to the EQS Technical Guidance but rather using data of poor quality and relevance.
+Consequently, the authors suggested to use their alternative derived value instead.
 It is to be noted that the process for the EQS derivation for diclofenac is still ongoing and not finalized, and that as a consequence, any critical analysis is very premature.
-In general, within the current European Commission process, EQS values proposals are derived by expert groups led by the Joint Research Centre.
-In the specific case for diclofenac, Leverett et al. have also been actively involved as experts.
-This response to Leverett et al. (2021) aims to clarify the reasoning behind the proposal from a scientific point of view and to express our concern for the lack of transparency of their position in the statement of competing interests.
-Indeed, the authors did not disclose their participation in the expert group for deriving the diclofenac EQS value, nor that they have direct and indirect ties to a company that markets diclofenac in Europe, Glaxo Smith & Kline plc (GSK).
-This amounts to a significant conflict of interest and leads to disinformation to the reader.
+In general, within the current European Commission process, EQS value proposals are derived by expert groups led by the Joint Research Centre.
+In the specific case for diclofenac, Leverett and co-authors have also been actively involved as experts.
+This response to Leverett et al. (Environ Sci Eur 33:133, 2021) aims to clarify the reasoning-behind the proposal from a scientific point of view.

 Leverett et al. brought up valuable points concerning the problematics related to deriving an EQS value for diclofenac.
-However, in our view, the derivation of the alternative EQS, as proposed by Leverett et al. does not solve these problems in accordance with the Technical guidance document on EQS .
-Moreover, the commentary of Leverett et al. and in particular the statement of competing interests, is in our opinion not fully transparent as it does not clearly state that all authors have direct or indirect ties to a company that markets diclofenac in Europe, Glaxo Smith & Kline plc (GSK).
-This amounts to a significant conflict of interest.
+However, in our view, the derivation of the alternative EQS, as proposed by Leverett et al., does not solve these problems in accordance with the Technical guidance document on EQS .

-Furthermore, we would like to note that, although the authors are heavily criticizing the diclofenac draft dossier, four of the five authors (D. Leverett, G. Merrington, M. Crane, J. Ryan) were actually participants of this expert group and therefore actively involved in generating this same draft dossier.
-The preparatory phase and the drafting phase of the dossier, included lengthy discussions with the mentioned authors and other experts on all details, in numerous meetings, for several months.
-The criticized information in the final dossier in our view merely includes the ‘diverging’ views of all other experts (non-GSK associated experts), while this has regrettably not been clearly indicated in the Leverett et al. paper.
+Furthermore, we would like to note that, although the authors are heavily criticizing the diclofenac draft dossier, four of the five authors (D. Leverett, G. Merrington, M. Crane, J. Ryan) were actually participants of this expert group and, therefore, actively involved in generating this same draft dossier.
+The preparatory phase and the drafting phase of the same dossier, included lengthy discussions with the mentioned authors and with other experts on all details, in numerous meetings, for several months.
+The criticised information in the final dossier in our view merely includes the ‘diverging’ views of other experts (non-GSK associated experts), while this has regrettably not been clearly indicated in the Leverett et al.’s paper.

 As participants of that expert group and with long experience in Environmental Risk Assessments including generating EQS dossiers within the context of the WFD, the authors should know the process and the individual steps of generating such a dossier.
-The status of the draft diclofenac dossier is still “a work in progress”, being today (December 2021) in the EU internal review process.
-In line with the EU-Commission strategy of full transparency, this draft version is available on the CIRCABC website .
-So, some of the details Leverett et al. are criticizing in their comments might still be modified during the EU-Commission internal peer’ review process, conducted by a panel of independent scientists via the EU’s Scientific Committee on Health and Emerging Environmental Risks (SCHEER).
+The status of the draft diclofenac dossier is still “work in progress”, being today (December 2021) in the EU internal review process.
+In line with the EU-Commission strategy of full transparency, this draft version before the internal review is available on the CIRCABC website .
+Therefore, some of the details Leverett et al. are criticizing in their comments might still be modified during this internal review process.
+In addition, publicly available data that are still “work in progress” can differ from the ‘final’ dossier which is not available yet, especially because the dossier is currently still being ‘peer’ reviewed by a panel of independent scientists via the EU’s Scientific Committee on Health and Emerging Environmental Risks (SCHEER).

-As laid out in detail in chapter 188.8.131.52 and Annex 2 of the draft dossier, the SSD displays a significant bimodal distribution .
+As laid out in detail in Chapter 126.96.36.199 and Annex 2 of the draft dossier, the SSD displays a significant bimodal distribution .
 The technical guidance document for deriving environmental quality standards (TGD-EQS) requires the data to follow a distinct distribution, usually a normal distribution, if the SSD is used to derive the EQS.
-In case such a distribution is not shown for the whole data set, it is recommended to do an SSD for the more sensitive taxonomic groups.
-If the data from this second SSD are normally distributed, the resulting HC5 can be used for EQS derivation (TGD, chapter 184.108.40.206, page 44):
+In case such a distribution is not given for the whole data set, it is recommended to do an SSD for the more sensitive taxonomic groups.
+If the data from this second SSD are normally distributed, the resulting HC5 can be used for EQS derivation (TGD, chapter 188.8.131.52, page 44):

 In contrast, Leverett et al. wrote: “However, it is debatable whether this SSD is truly bimodal since the 40 and 120 μg L−1 data points bridge the gap between these lower (sensitive) and upper (insensitive) portions of the SSD curve.”

-Leverett et al. developed the indicative compliance assessment on a basis of the country level (mean of 90th percentiles of individual countries) instead of at the level of monitoring sites as stipulated in the Environmental Quality Standards (EQS) Directive 2008/105/EC .
+They developed the indicative compliance assessment on a basis of the country level (mean of 90th percentiles of individual countries) instead of at the level of monitoring sites as stipulated in the Directive 2008/105/EC.

-In the commentary, the 90th percentiles (as well as the other statistical parameters) are estimated only by a substitution approach, just setting the data, which are less than the limit of quantification as half of the limit of quantification value.
-This is in contrast to an earlier paper of the same authors , where this substitution is postulated as a bias-prone method that should not be used in risk assessment.
+In this paper, the 90th percentiles (as well as the other statistical parameters) are estimated only by a substitution approach, just setting the data, which are less than the limit of quantification as half of the limit of quantification value.
+This is in contrast to Merrington et al. , where the same authors postulate the substitution as a bias-prone method that should not be used in risk assessment.
 In addition, this paper is lacking information about confidence intervals of the derived statistics, thus the possible range of statistical parameters is unknown which reduces the robustness of their results.

-In the collected dataset for European surface waters, France is overrepresented since it holds about 80% of all reported samples.
-Although this is mentioned in the text, the paper does not consider a data scenario “evaluation without the most data-rich country” in order to assess what impact on the final results this country would have.
-Instead, four countries [Austria, Belgium (Flanders), Germany and Hungary] which have shown many exceedances compared to the EQS were eliminated, and in a second step specifically analysed.
+In the collected dataset for European surface waters, one of the participating countries is overrepresented since it holds about 80% of all reported samples.
+Although this is mentioned in the text, this paper does not consider a data scenario “evaluation without the most data-rich country” to assess what impact on the final results this country would have.
+Instead, four countries which have shown many exceedances comparing to the EQS were eliminated, and in a second step specifically analysed.

-We agree that regulatory decisions and processes should be challenged in scientific articles, and this clearly includes the process of deriving EQS values.
-But we disagree with using a scientific journal to claim such a disagreement during the review process of a dossier for an EQS derivation, especially as the authors neither disclose their participation in the expert group nor the company’s financial interest in the EQS setting.
+We agree that regulatory decisions and processes should be challenged in scientific articles, but we completely disagree with using a scientific journal to claim such a disagreement during the review process of a dossier for an EQS derivation.

 Availability of data and materials